not-magic/Open309/README.md

 The body is in 3 parts to minimize what needs to be printed while tweaking things, as well as make it print with minimal supports:

-* *Collar* - This works as a replacement for the stock NEW Helpme collar, you can mix and match with the original collar and body.
+* *Collar* - This works as a replacement for the stock NEW Helpme collar (you can mix and match with the original collar).
-* *Body* - the middle part (that holds the grommet).
+* *Body* - the middle part that holds the grommet.
-* *Switch Plate* - This holds the switches and controls the spacing.
+* *Switch Plate* - This holds the switches and controls their spacing.

 # Printing

-There are premade .STLs over in the [Releases](https://github.com/not-magic/Open309/releases)
+There are premade .STLs over in the [Releases](https://github.com/not-magic/Open309/releases) you can start with.

 ## Parts Required